 The Compensation Committee designed the Cash Bonus Program to provide a clear link between the named executive officers' goals and our performance and business objectives.
-In fiscal year 2024, the Compensation Committee used a combination of consolidated adjusted net income or divisional operating income, consolidated bookings or divisional bookings, and personal objectives as the performance metrics to evaluate our named executive officers' performance under the Cash Bonus Program.
-The consolidated adjusted net income and divisional operating income performance metrics are based on 2024 fiscal year-end results.
-Consolidated bookings and divisional bookings represent new orders received by us (or the applicable division) and entered into backlog during fiscal year 2024, reduced by the impact of any backlog cancellations.
-Consolidated bookings include consolidated net orders for Batavia, NY, Barber-Nichols, Ahmedabad, India, and Suzhou, PRC.
-The Compensation Committee selected consolidated adjusted net income/divisional operating income and consolidated bookings/divisional bookings as the quantitative measures of short-term performance because it believes that these metrics impact our annual profitability and growth.
+In fiscal year 2025, the Compensation Committee used a combination of consolidated adjusted EBITDA or divisional adjusted EBITDA, consolidated bookings or divisional bookings, and personal objectives as the performance metrics to evaluate our named executive officers' performance under the Cash Bonus Program.
+The consolidated adjusted EBITDA and divisional adjusted EBITDA performance metrics are based on 2025 fiscal year-end results.
+Consolidated bookings and divisional bookings represent new orders received by us (or the applicable division) and entered into backlog during fiscal year 2025, reduced by the impact of any backlog cancellations.
+Consolidated bookings include consolidated net orders for Graham Mfg., Barber-Nichols, P3 Technologies, LLC ("P3"), Ahmedabad, India, and Suzhou, PRC.
+The Compensation Committee selected consolidated adjusted EBITDA/divisional adjusted EBITDA and consolidated bookings as the quantitative measures of short-term performance because it believes that these metrics impact our annual profitability and future growth.

-For fiscal year 2024, the Compensation Committee established personal goals for our named executive officers, which included the following:
+For fiscal year 2025, the Compensation Committee established personal goals for our named executive officers, which included the following: